 A Wider Circle

 The organization aims to help families rise out of poverty, and their Center for Community Service in Silver Spring, MD, welcomes volunteers of all ages to stock and organize donations in their Neighbor-to-Neighbor program.
 Do this as a family or get a group together.
+It is recommended that volunteers under 14 are accompanied by an adult.

 National Park Service